Frequently Asked Questions

 Novel use cases for satellite imagery are growing at an ever increasing rate and include inventory and resources management, crime mapping, establishing and monitoring transport routes, managing networks, asset monitoring, property development and planning, agricultural crop health and harvesting, public health, fire risk monitoring, invasive species monitoring, smart city planning and monitoring, illegal fishing and border control.
 If you’d like to learn more about satellite imagery use cases and how it can solve problems for you, please don’t hesitate to contact us.

 As with all data, the more granular it is the more detail it will contain.
 Satellite imagery works in the same way.
 Higher resolution imagery will contain more details than lower resolution imagery and as a result more detailed and accurate insights can be derived.
-Resolution isn’t everything though, and often the type of sensors is just as important.
+Satellite imagery is typically communicated on “x”cm per pixel, with the highest resolution typically being around 30cm per pixel.
+Resolution isn’t everything though, and often just one consideration along with the type of sensor.
 If you’re unsure what resolution or type of imagery you need for your project please feel free to contact us.

 Arlula provides access to a range of satellite imagery sensor types offered by our global network of suppliers.
 Currently the Arlula API provides direct access to Multispectral imagery of different resolutions, but other sensor types can be accessed by contacting us directly.